 HSI positions have promotion potential to the GS-13 level.
 A career ladder promotion is contingent upon satisfactory performance and the satisfactory completion of all required training.
 Such promotions are not automatic.
 Positions have additional opportunities at the GS-14, GS-15 and Senior Executive Service levels; however, promotions to these levels are addressed through a competitive hiring process.

-You qualify at the GL-7 level if you possess one (1) year of specialized experience performing duties such as:
+You qualify at the GL-5 level if you possess three (3) years of progressively responsible general work experience, demonstrating the ability to perform duties such as:

-You qualify at the GL-9 level if you possess one (1) year of specialized experience performing duties such as:
+You qualify at the GL-7 level if you possess one (1) year of specialized experience performing duties related to the work of the position such as:

 Qualification requirements must be met by the closing date of the announcement.